Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: An Empirical Bayes Solution to the MTP

-To summarize the previous sections: the penalized PCA criterion \eqref{eqn:penpca} provides a family of objective functions that unifies several existing sparse PCA methods, and the BISPCA algorithm provides a convenient general recipe for optimizing this objective.
-Further, the penalized PCA criterion also has an attractive interpretation in terms of a penalized covariance decomposition \eqref{eqn:pencov}.
-However, an important problem remains: the choice of suitable penalty function, and particularly the problem of tuning hyper-parameters of the penalty, which we refer to as the ``multiple tuning problem" (MTP).
-In this section we suggest an Empirical Bayes solution to the MTP, in which the penalty is determined by a prior distribution, and the ``tuning" takes place by estimating the prior distribution from the data.
+An important problem remains: choosing the penalty function and tuning its hyperparameters, particularly when different components require different sparsity levels.
+Here we propose an Empirical Bayes solution to these problems, in which the penalty is determined by a prior distribution, and the ``tuning" takes place by estimating the prior distribution from the data.
 This is accomplished by a simple modification of the iterative BISPCA algorithm.